XUBOI2806/MarioGame/docs/Assignment 3/design_doc_Assignemnet_3.md

 Teleport action additionally allows for teleportation back to the previous warp pipe as there might be a desired location near the warp pipe, this option allows for instant kill on the piranha plant that is stationed on the warp pipe.

+##Req 2
+###More Allies and enemies!
+This requirement adds Princess Peach, who is an ally and doesn't implement any of the behaviours like the enemies.
+PrincessPeach allows an EndGameAction which will remove the player from the map to end the game.
+Princess Peach extends the actor class following the Open-Closed Principle.

+Bowser is an enemy that inherits the Actor class.
+Bowser

 ##Req 3
 ###Magical Fountain
 Magical Fountain will have child classes of Health Fountain and Power Fountain.
 Magical Fountain will also extend from